 - finely ground nuts or smooth nut butters.

-If your child already has a diagnosed food allergy, or there is a history of allergies in your child’s immediate family – including asthma, eczema or hayfever – families should talk to their health visitor or GP before offering foods containing peanuts for the first time.
+Please note: if your child already has a diagnosed food allergy, or there is a history of allergies in your child’s immediate family – including asthma, eczema or hayfever, talk to your health visitor or GP before offering foods containing peanuts for the first time.

 Requirements for calcium are high in children aged 1-4 years.
-Calcium is needed for building and maintaining good bone health, for the transmission of nerve impulses, muscle actions and for many other bodily functions.
-Whole milk and full-fat dairy products are a good source of calcium.
-Suitable alternatives to milk and dairy foods include:
+It’s needed for building and maintaining good bone health, for the transmission of nerve impulses, muscle actions and for many other bodily functions.
+Whole milk and full-fat dairy products are a good source of calcium, but suitable alternatives for vegan children include:

-- unsweetened calcium-fortified milk alternatives, such as soya drinks, from the age of 1 as part of a balanced diet (rice milk is not suitable for children under 5 years)
+- unsweetened calcium-fortified plant- based milks, such as soya drinks, from the age of 1 as part of a balanced diet (rice milk is not suitable for children under 5 years)

 - green leafy vegetables – such as broccoli, cabbage and okra, but not spinach